The Rules of the Turtle Trader: Curtis Faith Ideas from the First Turtle

 Return Rates40-50%

-We still find the Trading Programs helpful for this day in our trading.
-This organized way of trading is important in doing well in the markets.
+We still find the Trading Programs helpful today.
+This organized way of trading is important for doing well in the markets.
 It helps keep us disciplined and steady for the long term.

 Reptile Management and Risk Management Processes extermination

-The Turtle Trading experiment showed how important the management of risk was to success for these traders.
-Their approach involved special methods of saving the money and achieving large market opportunities.
-This plan allowed them to make a lot of money, making up to 80% in average return per year.
+The Turtle Trading experiment showed how important risk management was to these traders' success.
+Their approach involved unique methods of saving money and achieving ample market opportunities.
+This plan allowed them to make a lot of money, up to 80% in average yearly return.

 How Managing Risks Helped Us Succeed

-The Turtles had their trading system structured in such a way that they would not risk too much on one trade.
+The Turtles had their trading system structured so they would not risk too much on one trade.
 They'd risk only 1% of their money on each trade.
-This kept their money safe and allowed them to take advantage of big market changes over time.
+This kept their money safe and allowed them to take advantage of significant market changes.
 Today, risk management techniques are still helpful to traders.
 Besides, the Turtles used the Average True Range (ATR) to find out how much the prices of assets deviated.
-This helped them choose the right stop loss levels.
-Knowing this, the Turtles decided over what sizes of trades they should be involved, hence succeeding in both rising and changing markets.
+This helped them choose the right stop-loss levels.
+Knowing this, the Turtles decided over what sizes of trades they should be involved in, hence succeeding in both rising and changing markets.
 Here is a table that shows their steps for managing risk :

 Risk Management MethodExplanation